Calder\'on-type inequalities for affine frames: More on the Expanding Property

-The ratio on the right hand side is always larger than 1, but for small $r$ it will be bounded by (\ref{eq:Vitali}).
-On the other hand, when $\Gamma^\perp$ is a uniform lattice, $\Omega$ can be chosen to be compact and in this case, for any fixed $\dalpha$, we can find a large enough $r_0$ such that $\Omega_{\dalpha}^r = \Omega$ for all $r > r_0$.
-This implies
+Note that the ratio on the right hand side is always larger than 1, but, by (\ref{eq:Vitali}), it will be bounded by the doubling constant.
+On the other hand, when $\Gamma^\perp$ is a uniform lattice, $\Omega$ can be chosen to be compact and in this case, for any fixed $\dalpha$, we can find a large enough $r_1$ such that $\Omega_{\dalpha}^r = \Omega$ for all $r > r_1$.
+Thus, by Lemma \ref{lem:counting},

-where $c = \frac{1}{\nu_{\wh{G}}(\Omega)}$.
-This means that the number of points of what we would call, in an Euclidean space, a full-rank lattice, that are contained in a set of the isotropically dilating family $\{\dalpha B(\id,r)\}_{r > r_0}$ grows with the size of the set.